kalimawiki/blog-writing/content/posts/benevolentai_-revolutionizing-drug-discovery-with-artificial-intelligence-2025-07-03.md

 ### 3. AI & Machine Learning Models

-Benevolent AI uses a wide variety of machine learning and deep learning techniques for tasks across the drug discovery pipeline:
+BenevolentAI uses a wide variety of machine learning and deep learning techniques for tasks across the drug discovery pipeline:

 - **Target-disease association models** to evaluate the relevance of biological targets.
 - **Molecular property prediction models** for assessing drug-likeness, ADMET (absorption, distribution, metabolism, excretion, toxicity), and synthetic feasibility.